gmosync/undergrad/README.md

 This repository contains selected projects from my undergraduate studies in **Business Analytics and Technology**, with a minor in **Data Science**.

 Each project is summarized in the [`project-summaries/`](./project-summaries/) folder.
-Only one of these projects — the **Movie Sentiment Analyzer** — uses publicly available data and includes full code, notebooks, and outputs.
+Only one of these projects, the [`sentiment-analysis/`](./sentiment-analysis/), uses publicly available data and includes full code, notebooks, and outputs.

-The remaining projects were completed in partnership with university faculty and involve **confidential datasets**.
+The remaining projects were completed in partnership with Trinity University and a major tech company, and involve confidential datasets.
 While the code and data cannot be shared, I’ve provided detailed markdown summaries to explain each project’s scope, tools, and impact.

 ---